stack-chan/stack-chan/case/README.md

 The serial servo driver has a command `flashId` to rewrite IDs](https://github.com/meganetaaan/moddable-scservo/blob/71292b9358353837a74ecea387cd3265a 610479f/src/scservo.ts#L274).
 A servo configuration tool using this command is under development.

-For SCServo, a GUI debugging tool can be downloaded from [Feetech's repository on gitee](https://gitee.com/ftservo/fddebug).

 ### About the angle of the servo

 The angle of the servo mounting should be as follows.